GimelStudio/GimelStudio/README.md

 # Immediate Tasks

-- [ ] Complete and implement [GS Nodegraph](https://github.com/Correct-Syntax/gsnodegraph) library (a greatly improved nodegraph for Gimel Studio)
-- [ ] Create official website for Gimel Studio at https://gimelstudio.github.io
-- [ ] Create updated design mockups for UI

-and more...

-# Join this project
+Take a look at the [Github Issues](https://github.com/GimelStudio/GimelStudio/issues) for some immediate and future tasks.
+PRs are welcome! :)

+# Discord & Gitter

 You're welcome to join us in planning/development for the next step of Gimel Studio!

-If you'd like to join development or have questions, comments or ideas you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK).
-This is where you can chat with the developers and get the latest development updates (at the moment).
+If you'd like to join development or have questions, comments or ideas you can join the Gimel Studio [Discord](https://discord.gg/RqwbDrVDpK) or [Gitter](https://gitter.im/Gimel-Studio/community).
+These are places where you can chat with the developers and get the latest development updates (at the moment).

 # Running the code